 …especially if you’re on a tight schedule.
 The bus is cheap but it takes much longer with limited schedules, so you’ll have to sacrifice either time or money.
 If you want to make the most of a short trip to Costa Rica, then taking the bus may not the best idea.

-First to know is that there aren’t direct buses for many routes.
-Changing buses 2,3, and 4 times in one day is not uncommon for long routes that do not originate from San Jose, like La Fortuna to Manuel Antonio.
+First, there aren’t direct buses for many routes.
+Changing buses 2,3, and 4 times in one day is not uncommon for long routes that do not originate from San Jose.
+For example: La Fortuna to Manuel Antonio can take 4 buses.

 We’ve met travelers who didn’t look up the schedule as they assumed there would be plenty of routes, only to find out there was just one.
 They lost a whole day waiting around and had to scramble to find a hotel for the night.
-They ended up renting a car or booking shuttles to avoid the hassle of taking the public bus since they didn’t do their research on their itinerary before arriving.
+They ended up renting a car or booking shuttles to avoid the hassle of taking the public bus.

 If you plan to travel Costa Rica by public buses only, read our tips for taking public transportation.
 Also join the Costa Rica by Bus Facebook group and use websites like Rome2Rio and Moovit.